Yilu Dong

 About Me

-Yilu Dong is a Ph.D. student from SyNSec Lab at Penn State University, supervised by Dr. Syed Rafiul Hussain.
-He has experience with 4G and 5G systems on both the UE (user equipment) side and the network (base stations and core) side and found mutiple vulnerbilities in cellular protocol implementations.
-He also has a board interest in the computer security area and enjoys exploring new topics.
+Yilu Dong is a Ph.D. student from the SyNSec Lab at Penn State University, supervised by Dr. Syed Rafiul Hussain.
+He has experience with 4G and 5G systems on both the UE (user equipment) side and the network (base stations and core) side, and found multiple vulnerabilities in cellular protocol implementations.
+He also has a broad interest in the computer security area and enjoys exploring new topics.

 Download CV